PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

 It has had exceptional growth in the years since and has acquired multiple companies as it continues to grow.
 PayPal and eBay separated into individual companies again in 2015.

 PayPal is a public company traded on the NASDAQ stock market.
 Its stock symbol is PYPL.

 Dan Schulman is the president and CEO; John Donahoe is the company chairman.

 PayPal became a separate publicly-traded company again in 2015.

 What Is PayPal Worth?

-The company is a successful business that reports big profits for its parent company.
-In fact, by 2018, PayPal had a higher net worth than eBay as its market cap hit $61.6 billion.
-PayPal is now a bigger earner than eBay with the latter failing to make a profit in recent years.
 In 2019, eBay recorded a net loss of $1.792 billion, in the same year PayPal made a net profit of $2.459 billion.
 As of 2021, PayPal had a value of $283.62 billion.

 How Can PayPal Make Money In The Future?

 Despite having almost 300 million active users, PayPal still has many people it can reach with its digital and mobile payments and credit account offerings.